Recreation

 ParkScore®, prepared by Trust for Public Land (TPL), compares park systems across the 100 most populated cities in the United States.
 Published annually, the index measures park systems according to access, investment, amenities, acreage, and equity.
 (Boulder and Fort Collins are not among the 100 most populated American cities, therefore, they are not included in the scoring.)

-Colorado Springs has the smallest range of scores across these five measures (from 36 to 64), indicating a balanced approach to parks management.
+Colorado Springs has the second-smallest range of scores across these five measures (from 38 to 69), indicating a balanced approach to parks management.
+Of five peer cities, Colorado Springs ranks third or better on three measures (access, acreage, and equity) and has improved on four measures since 2022.

 It is also useful to compare park spending per resident.
-Colorado Springs’ spending is less than the national median and less than all peer communities except Albuquerque.
-Increases in per-capita spending between 2017 and 2022 in Austin, Boise, and Denver compared to Colorado Springs are also noteworthy.
+Colorado Springs’ per-capita spending increased 45% between 2020 and 2024.
+However, it is still less than the national median and less than all peer communities.

 ParkScore®

-Colorado Springs parks and recreation ratings should be considered in context to Colorado Springs’ proximity and volume of national forests, national parks, BLM open spaces, state parks and county parks.
+Colorado Springs parks and recreation ratings should be considered in context to Colorado Springs’ proximity to and volume of national forests, national parks, BLM open spaces, state parks and county parks.
 That wealth of resources has perhaps offset public desire to invest in city parks.
 The maps below visually show the park access differences between cities according to the Trust for Public Lands.
-Parks are highlighted in dark green.
+Parks are highlighted in dark green; underserved areas are noted in purple.

 An efficient and inexpensive method to improve quality of life centered around parks and recreation is to improve communication and coordination within the parks and recreation-focused community.
 Many parks and recreation stakeholders are involved in the Colorado Springs and Pikes Peak region.
 Organizations like the Pikes Peak Outdoor Recreation Alliance (PPORA), that bring numerous stakeholders together to communicate and align, are critically important.
 An opportunity, albeit complex, for PPORA could be to include other institutions with significant recreational assets like public school districts, colleges, sport’s governing bodies, and large private organizations like YMCA and The Broadmoor.